Kainalu

 No analysis available

-I looked for card/fob access terms such as keycard entry, electronic access, or card readers.
-The building is described as secured, but the public remarks do not explicitly indicate a card-based access system.
+I looked for card/fob access language such as keycard entry, fob access, or card reader security.
+The remarks do describe a secure building, gated entry, cameras, and enterphone, but they do not explicitly say the building uses card-based access.

 No analysis available

-I searched for any wording suggesting patrol service or roving security.
-The remarks mention a resident manager, cameras, and gated/secured access, but nothing about an active security patrol.
+I searched for any reference to patrol service, roving security, or a patrolled building.
+The listings mention a resident manager, secured access, cameras, and gated entry, but nothing indicating a security patrol service.

 No analysis available